-Snowy Valleys Council currently contributes \$348,851per annum toward delivering visitor information services within the region.
-The expenditure dedicated to Tumut was below the average, whilst Tumbarumba was slightly higher than (\$170,321) for VICs of their size (Figure 7).
+Snowy Valleys Council currently contributes \$348,851 per annum toward delivering visitor information services within the region.
+The expenditure dedicated to Tumut was below the average (\$170,321), whilst Tumbarumba was slightly higher than for VICs of equivalent size (Figure 7).
 The benchmarking data shows that the expenditure for each of the VICs is lower than the average for VICs operated by Local Government (\$206,394).